A Flutter implementation of DialogFlow, improved.

 Check googleapis_auth for more info.

-The class creates an authenticated http client, with the credentials obtained from the DialogFlow Auth JSON, whenever you instanciate the class and saves it for later use.
+DialogFlowtter, the class creates an authenticated http client, with the credentials obtained from the DialogFlow Auth JSON.
+Be sure to save this instance and reuse it to avoid memory leaks

 Make sure to

 DialogFlowtter instance whenever you're done using it.
 This makes sure to close the authenticated http client and all its

 Too many models

 We have coded almost every Dialog Flow model that you may need to use when implementing this package so you don't have to work with annoying

 Map<String, dynamic> objects.
 Feel free to ask for any model that is missing to be added to the package.